Adrift advice

 Was thinking about the kid feeling listless, adrift.

-At that age, living by Seattle (or anywhere, really)…if he likes music, maybe encourage him to get a guitar or a piano synth, learn two or three chords, and start writing songs while working at an ice cream store, or do some vocational training, electrician, nature guide, whatever he shows some interest in?
+At that age, living by Seattle (or anywhere, really)…if one likes music, even a little, get a guitar or a piano synth, learn two or three chords, and start writing songs while working at an ice cream store.

 Others are listed here.

-But it’s never “one size fits all” in these situations.
-Each kid is their own person and needs to find their own way, even with sign posts and advice from others.
+But those are just words, and it’s never “one size fits all” in these situations.
+Each kid is their own person and needs to find their own way, in the middle of the sign posts, the marketing and recruitment and advice from others.

-I know others with kids who are struggling, stuck on their phones.
+I know other people with struggling kids, stuck on their phones.
 Pandemic was tough for them.
-As is the modern world’s competitiveness, consuming “content”, comparing self to others (and even to AI) in social media, and so on.
+As is the modern world’s competitiveness, consuming “content”, comparing self to others (and even to AI) in “social” media, and so on.

 One more book that I haven’t read yet, but I like the author’s other writings and works (including music): You Are Not a Gadget by Jaron Lanier.

-Try and observe and listen closely to any interest these kids have, however small, and encourage them to listen closely to those themselves, and for goodness’ sake, don’t push or force religion, highschool, college, grades, and career paths on them.
+Try and observe and listen closely to any interest they have, however small, and encourage them to listen closely to those themselves, and for goodness’ sake, don’t push or force religion, nationalism, highschool, college, grades, and career paths on them.
+Rather, give them the space and time they need.

-I didn’t want to go to college or school back then, and don’t think I’d want to today, either 😂 At least until I spent more time to find out more about myself.
+I didn’t want to go to college or school back then, and don’t think I’d want to today, either 😂 At least until I spent more time to find out more about myself, so I could better help others.

-Some kids do know what they want to do early, but I think most later regret wanting to grow up and move forward so quickly.
+Some kids do know what they want to do early, but I think most later regret having wanted to grow up and move forward quickly.

 Remain a child for as long as you can, I say.
 Ideally until the day of your death.